-After coming up with a concrete idea, creating a hypothesis, source mapping is the next stage of the investigative reporting process.
-You will need to identify who the key actors in the story are and any documents that record their actions.
-Many public records show what governments, hospital staff, corporations, mafia and corrupt politicians have been up to.
-Various sources can help prove your assumptions and either verify or refute your original hypothesis.
-For every detail, always use the two-source principle, which means you rely on two independent sources to confirm the same information.
-These sources will serve as background experts; make sure to add their contact details into your address book.
-These sources can either be primary or secondary sources.
+Source mapping: Identifying the key actors in a story and any documents recording their actions is the next stage of the investigative reporting process.
+Many public records show what governments, hospital staff, corporations, the mafia and politicians have been up to.
+Various contacts can also help to verify or refute your original hypothesis.
+Always make sure you have at least two independent sources confirming the same information.
+These sources will serve as background experts, so make sure to add their contact details into your address book.

-Primary sources: These are sources that provide first-hand evidence or relate direct experience.
-For example, a patient who bought drugs from a nurse via a hospital back door would be a primary source who is able to lend that specific experience, but is not able to attest to what nurses are generally doing behind the scenes.
-A foreman at the water plant, who was told to do purity checks once a month instead of once a week, is also a primary source.
-So is a bank statement of a cabinet minister that clearly shows a payment from an international arms company.
+Primary sources: These are sources who provide first-hand evidence or relate direct experience.
+For example, a patient who bought drugs from a nurse via the backdoor of a hospital could attest to the pharmaceutical black market, though he is unlikely to give you an in-depth look at what nurses do behind the scenes.
+A foreman at the water plant, who was instructed to make purity checks monthly instead of weekly, is also a primary source.
+So is the bank statement of a Cabinet minister that clearly shows payment from an international arms company.
 Primary sources – as long as you have verified them and made sure they are authentic – are the most valuable sources because they provide direct proof.
-Often, they are also the hardest to find.
+They are also often the hardest to find.
 People with relevant experience may be reluctant to go on the record because they fear being victimised, and documents, like bank statements or hospital records, may be kept confidential or even restricted by privacy laws.

 Secondary sources: Secondary sources include all kinds of published materials, including organisational reports and second-hand accounts (‘I had a friend who…’).
 Secondary sources are valuable, particularly for establishing context and background, helping to explain issues and providing leads to good contacts.
 However, any evidence you draw from them – as well as the person they originated from – should be checked and verified.